CatDev90/pong/README.md

 ﻿# pong

 The classic table tennis-themed Arcade game Pong.
-Trying out pythons turtle libray and practice python.
+Trying out pythons turtle libray and practicing python.
 With the hopes of coming back and refining the program.